hurwitzlab/stampede-template/README.md

 `id`s that you define in the "app.json."
 These will be expanded at run time into literal values passed from Agave.
-E.g., if you defined an "INPUT" argument to have a "-i " prepended, then if the user provides "myinput.txt" as the `INPUT` argument, `${INPUT}` will be turned into `-i myinput.txt`.
+E.g., if you defined an "INPUT" argument to have a "-i " prepended, then if the user provides "myinput.txt" as the `INPUT` argument, `${INPUT}` will be turned into `-i myinput.txt`; if the user does not provide an argument (i.e., it's not required), then there will be nothing substituted into the `${INPUT}` (i.e., you don't have to worry that there will be "-i" with nothing following it).

-If you change anything in the "app.json," be sure to update "template.sh" so that the argument is represented in the "template.sh" file.
+**NB:** If you change anything in the "app.json," be sure to update "template.sh" so that the argument is represented in the "template.sh" file.

 The template can pass the users arguments to any program you like.
-I tend to always write a "run.sh" script that is my main entry point.
+I tend to write a "run.sh" script that is my main entry point.
 I use bash because it has no dependencies and is simple but powerful enough for most apps.
 You could instead call a Python program that exists in your Singularity container, but I wouldn't attempt using Python directly on the compute node